dotnet/docs/docs/csharp/language-reference/operators/conditional-operator.md

 ---
-title: "?: operator - C# reference"
+title: "?: operator - the ternary conditional operator"
-description: "Learn about the C# ternary conditional operator that returns the result of one of the two expressions based on a Boolean expression's result." ms.date: "09/17/2020"
+description: "Learn about the C# ternary conditional operator, (`?:`), that returns the result of one of the two expressions based on a Boolean expression's result." ms.date: "11/29/2022"
 f1_keywords:
   - "?:_CSharpKeyword"
   - "?_CSharpKeyword"